tonybourkesdnpros/CVP_builder_cookbook/README.md

 # CVP Builder Cookbook

-These are little snippets of Python (Python 2 to be exact) code that can be used with CloudVision configlet builders
+These are little snippets of Python (Python 2 to be exact) code that can be used with CloudVision configlet builders.